RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion.markdown

 ><br/>~James T. Kirk

 ####Comments and Pull Requests
-I lead a [software team](http://wisdomgroup.com) that builds business apps for the web and for mobile.
+I lead a [software team](http://wisdomgroup.com) that builds business apps.
 My experience with games is limited.
 If you are a game developer, and if you see anything in my code that could be done better, don't be shy!
 Feel free to submit a [pull request via GitHub](http://github.com/rayhightower/pong-rm), or you can drop a note in the comments below.
 Thanks!